toitoi-co/toitoi-admin/docs/api-docs.md

 * __401__: Invalid login details.
 Message is one of:
 	* "No such account exists."
 	* "Invalid password."
+	* "Account has been blocked due to too many failed logins."
+	* "Invalid captcha."

+Error responses for this route always include the following properties:

+* __ipFailures:__ The amount of failed logins from this IP address.
+Resets upon successful login.
+* __ipBlocked:__ Boolean.
+Whether this IP has been (temporarily) blocked from making further login attempts.
+* __needsCaptcha:__ Boolean.
+Whether a reCAPTCHA response is expected for the next request.

+They will also include the following properties, but *only* if a valid username was provided:

+* __userFailures:__ The amount of failed logins for this user.
+Resets upon successful login.
+* __userBlocked:__ Boolean.
+Whether this user has been blocked from making further login attempts.
+The block must currently be removed manually by an administrator.

 ### POST /logout